dilawar/SerialScope/README.md

 ## Arduino board

-__If you are using Arduino board and `analogRead` function, note that `analogRead` return 10 bit value i.e., between 0 and 1023.
-You should scale to 255.
-Following is the snippet, you can use in sketch.
+Function `analogRead` returns 10 bit value i.e., between 0 and 1023.
+You should
+scale it to 255, cast it to `char` before writing to serial port.
+You can use following snippets in your sketch.

+Make sure that your arduino is set to use maximum possible baud-rate.
+I have used 115200 baud rate.,

 ```
 // Two critical functions.